RomicaSimon/NEW-Bug-Report_Cuddle-Clones_App/README.md

 **Date:** 13.10.2022

 **Asigned To:** NA

-**Reporter Name:** Romica Simon

 **Summary:**

-[Replica] Improper alignment of the pictures on the "Replicas" page.
+[Replicas] Improper alignment of the pictures on the "Replicas" page.

 **Description:**